spencerkohan/neo4ji/README.md

 Neo4ji consists of a command line tool and a node module.
 The command line tool has the following options:

-create a server with the given name
+create a server with the given name.
+Optionally set a specific version of neo4j to be instantiated (2.1.1 is the default)

-    $ neo4ji create <server name>
+    $ neo4ji create <server name> [-V <version>]

 destroy the server with the given name

     $ neo4ji destroy <server name>

-start the server with the given name (a new server will be created if none exists)
+start the server with the given name (a new server will be created if none exists).
+Optionally set a specific version of neo4j to be instantiated (2.1.1 is the default)

-    $ neo4ji start <server name>
+    $ neo4ji start <server name> [-V <version>]

 stop the server with the given name

     $ neo4ji stop <server name>

+Set the default version for neo4ji to instantiate

+    $ neo4ji config -V <version>

 show a list of instances managed by noe4ji